r3volution11/sketch-sublime-text-theme-template/README.md

 ## Icons

-The template utilizes Google's Material Design icons and those contributed to materialdesignicons.com.
-In addition several have been created by me.
+The template utilizes Google's Material Design icons and those contributed to [Material Design Icons](http://materialdesignicons.com) which is generously maintained by Austin Andrews ([@templarian](https://twitter.com/templarian)).

+Several of the icons have been created by yours truly.
+They will soon also be able at [Material Design Icons](http://materialdesignicons.com).

 File format icons will be added soon.